Calcium Phosphate-Based Supplement Improves Bone Strength and Thickness

-A New York University College of Dentistry professor has developed a calcium phosphate-based supplement that – even at low concentrations – significantly improves bone strength and thickness without the side effects of many current drug treatments.
-Dr. Racquel Z. LeGeros, a Professor of Biomaterials and Biomimetics and the Leonard I. Linkow Professor of Implant Dentistry, presented her research on the supplement at the American Association for Dental Research annual meeting on March 9, 2006.
+A New York University College of Dentistry professor has developed a calcium phosphate-based supplement that even at low concentrations significantly improves bone strength and thickness without the side effects of many current drug treatments.
+Dr. Racquel Z. LeGeros, a Professor of Biomaterials and Biomimetics and of Implant Dentistry, presented her research on the supplement at the American Association for Dental Research annual meeting on March 9, 2006.

-induced osteoporosis (MD); MD supplemented with Mg-CaP; Zn-CaP; F-CaP; and Mg/Zn/F-CaP.
+Dr. LeGeros divided a sample of 72 (36 males, 36 females) adult Sprague-Dawley rats (average weight, 160g) into six groups receiving the following diets: control; mineral deficiency-induced osteoporosis (MD); MD supplemented with Mg-CaP; Zn-CaP; F-CaP; and Mg/Zn/F-CaP.
 Each supplement was 0.6% of the MD diet.
 The post-mortem examination of the femurs in the MD Mg/Zn/F-CaP group showed that even this small amount of Mg/Zn/F-CaP supplement substantially improved bone strength and thickness.
-However, these results need to be confirmed in other studies and ultimately in human trials.
+More studies will be needed, ultimately using human trials to confirm the results.

 Osteoporosis is a silent, progressive, and debilitating disease characterized by bone loss and the thinning of cortical bone leading to bone fracture.
 In the United States, the disease affects an estimated 10 million older adults, resulting in more than 1.5 million fractures annually; the overwhelming majority of those afflicted with osteoporosis (80%) are women.